Getting Started with Lichen

 cargo build --release

-# Binary is at ./target/release/molt
+# Binary is at ./target/release/lichen

-cp target/release/molt ~/.cargo/bin/
+cp target/release/lichen ~/.cargo/bin/

 Verify the installation: